coinam-hd/coinam-client-api-docs/models/CRYPTO.md

 id | int | A unique identifier short | string | Initial 20 byte of 64 byte token
-whitelist | array | Indexed array containing whitelisted IP addresses allowCreateAddr | bool | If token allows created of new addresses allowCreateSpend | bool | If token allows spending maxSpendPerTx | string | Maximum amount per transaction that can be spent
+whitelist | array | Indexed array containing whitelisted IP addresses status | bool | Determines if token is enabled or disabled allowCreateAddr | bool | If token allows created of new addresses allowCreateSpend | bool | If token allows spending maxSpendPerTx | string | Maximum amount per transaction that can be spent